 It has a mostly metal body with some plastic elements.
 It also has a deep handgrip that lets you hold the camera firmly.
 The 230,000 dot LCD is 2.7 inches in size and hinged so you can view it from any angle.
 It also has a 230,000-dot electronic viewfinder.
 The small size makes it hard to see details in your frame.

 Another competitor is the Fujifilm X-S1 which is another superzoom camera.
 It gives you 26x superzoom and is as big and heavy as an DSLR.
 But the zoom is longer than any interchangeable lens camera and it’s got a large rubberized manual zoom ring, and a sharp EVF.

 The design of this camera is large but the control layout is perfect.
 It also includes a metal hood that’s supposed to maximize contrast and minimize flaring.

 The 460,000 rear LCD is hinged so you can view it from above or below.
-We give it a 5 out of 5-star rating for design and ease of use.

 Pros and Cons

 We think this is a good solid camera.
 It’s durable, takes good images, and is easy to use.
 The extra zooming power could create some really interesting photos.
 You can also take 12 frames per second continuous shooting mode in one burst.

 Cons are that the controls can be tricky at first, it’s something that you have to get used to.
 Red eye is a problem with this camera with no way to edit it.
 No one wants to look like a demon in photos.

 Whether you are a professional or a beginner, this is a good camera to carry around.
 It works for action shots as well, so if you like to take those, then this is the camera for you.